HPY722 - Practice and Ethics in Professional Psychology

 The unit examines: the Psychology Board of Australia requirements for registration as a psychologist; the APS Code of Ethical and Professional Standards; the role of Psychology in the broader Health system along with high level issues of governance; the nature of supervision and the responsibilities of the supervisor and the psychologist in-training; contemporary paradigms of practice including client-centred care and recovery orientation; the law as it applies to professional practice; and common ethical and practical problems in working with clients.

 Adopting a mix of seminar and online learning modalities, the unit has a focus on collaborative practice in Healthcare.
-Students will participate in an inter-professional education experience involving students from Nursing, Psychology, Occupational Therapy, Social Work, Optometry and Medicine.
+Students will participate in an inter-professional education experience involving students from Nursing, Psychology, Occupational Therapy, Social Work, Optometry, Medical Imaging and Medicine.
 This will provide students with the opportunity to learn about, from and with each other, the knowledge and skills inherent in effective healthcare collaboration, which itself leads to significant improvements in the quality of care provided.
-The Collaborative Practice in Healthcare component is a Cloud (online; Blackboard Collaborate) based experience in which students will work in inter-professional student teams from across the Faculty of Health to develop care plans for complex patient presentations.
+The Collaborative Practice in Healthcare component is an online based experience in which students will work in inter-professional student teams from across the Faculty of Health to develop care plans for complex patient presentations.